elastickent/mil-std-1553-es/README.md

 1. Clone this repo.
 2. Edit es_curl_setup.sh, docker_build_run.sh and filebeat.yml files with your Elasticsearch server details.
-3. In your newly cloned ./mil-std-1553-es, clone  https://github.com/bbaggerman/irig106lib and https://github.com/bbaggerman/irig106utils.
-Thank you bbaggerman!
+3. In your newly cloned ./mil-std-1553-es, clone  https://github.com/bbaggerman/irig106lib and https://github.com/bbaggerman/irig106utils. -Thank you bbaggerman!
 4. Create a data_sets directory.
-Your directory structure should now look like the following:
+Your directory structure should now look like the following.
 ```
 ./mil-std-1553-es
 ├── Dockerfile